Is Your Home Design or Addition Prepared for A Building Permit?

 Let’s suppose that you are doing something which is a large-scale job, like a large addition, or a tall retaining wall then you are likely to need a licensed engineer or an architect anyway, so why not be sure to have one involved with your project from the beginning?
 Incompleteness is the number one cause that can get your plans rejected at the intake desk.
 This is a very defeating experience that you don’t want to know, believe me…it is painful.
 It most often is something which does not seem to be needed, or maybe not even considered that turns out to be an essential element of your design.
 Something like a retaining wall you had not notice a need for but it needs a stamp from a structural engineer, now instead of having one on board initially, you may have to start all over again to make it work.

 Owner builders frequently believe they do not have the money or the time so they want to do the drawings themselves.
 But a hastily prepared, or amateur design will probably create lots of comments from the building permit reviewer, often flat-out rejection, and the meaning that to the home owners is more time, and often more money.
 In today’s economy, with the escalating costs of time and materials, if you suffer a setback like pages of comments or rejection of the drawings, you are most likely losing time and money as a result.

-Many times, homeowners will hire a draftsman to create their project drawings for them, as opposed to an architect with the idea that it will soften their budget a little.
+Many times, Oahu homeowners will hire an Hawaii drafting service to create their project drawings for them, as opposed to an architect with the idea that it will soften their budget a little.
 This can be a problem at times because occasionally the drawings are not enough and it may be hard to get the corrections you need.
 In most cases, architects will be the most knowledgeable, particularly about the building codes that differ by county.
 Although I have a degree in architecture from the University of Hawaii School of Architecture and almost 40 year’s experience in the construction industry, I have always worked with licensed engineers and architects to be sure all the design criteria I give is enough for the project.